Ayush-gupta-dev/DVM-R1-timeTable/README.md

 # How to Run?
 * run main.py from terminal
+* Do install sqlite viewer and office viewer extension to see changes in Vs code only.

 ## Requirements fulfilled::
 1. TimeTable in excel with admin privilige password